CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```bash
 az login
 ```
 This will prompt you to go to a website to log in.
 A browser window will open automatically if you have one set up.
 CFA VAP WSL2 setups don't have a browser set up by default, so you may need to click on or copy paste the link you see in the terminal into a browser you open manually.
-Use your `@ext.cdc.gov` to log in.
+In the browser, log in with your `@ext.cdc.gov` account when prompted.
 Once you have logged in, you can return to the command prompt.
-You may be prompted to choose a subscription.
-Choose the one that begins with `OCIO`.
-You should then be authenticated.

 #### Podman (recommended) or Docker
 For the default setup we'll use in this tutorial, there should already be a "container image" for this project in the Azure Container Registry (ACR).
 To build and push one for yourself, however, you will need an Open Container Initiative (OCI)-compatible container engine, such as `docker` or `podman`.
 Frustratingly, Azure assumes you are using `docker`, so it requires some commands to start with `docker <command>`.
 Fortunately, `podman` works as a drop-in replacement if you install `podman-docker`. `podman-docker` simply creates an wrapper application at `/usr/bin/docker` that points to your `podman` installation.